MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

 ---
 title: Reporting setup in Program Summary of Viva Glint
-description: On the Reports page admins, customize how dashboards are set up and how specific roles view them. ms.author: JudithWeiner
+description: On the Reports page, admins customize how dashboards are set up and what reports specific roles can view. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry